What is Audit Trail Meaning in Housing Society Accounting?

 FAQ’s

 Q1.
-What is an audit trail and why is it important for society financial management?
+What is audit trail in accounting and why is it important for society financial management?

 An audit trail is a chronological log of financial transactions, which shows when a transaction occurred and provides the ability to track and verify those transactions.
 Audit trails are particularly valuable in terms of society financial management, in that they provide accountability, help provide transparency, record and help identify fraud, help ensure compliance or other legal requirements, etc.